zultron/mk-builder/mkdeploy/README.md

 corresponding shell variables when the manual update argument is supplied, as in `./run.sh repo -m`.

+Set up a cron job similar to that in `crontab` to run periodically and pull updates.

 # APT repo management

 The repo is initialized when the container is initialized, and the